mother, tech girl, public speaker, Cat Lady, RAF brat, 2x divorcee, 18x Salesforce Certified Professional, determined

 I’ve also been learning the ropes as a new CEO, determined to carve our space as a Salesforce partner with an alternative consulting model.
 Intrigued?
 Take a look at The Architech Club.

 Moving around a lot has also made me quite partial to a bit of travel and my current job suits me in terms of seeing a bit of the world.
-These last few years I have been to the US, India, Sweden, France, Germany and the Netherlands – albeit for work – India, in particular, made me see things differently and showed me what’s important in life.
+These last few years I have been to the US, India, Sweden, France, Germany and the Netherlands – albeit for work – India, in particular, made me see things differently and I recalibrated what’s important in my life.
 It was an experience that stayed with me.
-I now love travelling around the world and having Salesforce community conferences to go to makes it even more fun!
+I now love travelling around the world and having Salesforce community conferences to go to makes it even more fun.

 My little girl Mollie came along in 2012.
-Then in 2013, my world got a lot crazier when I was diagnosed with breast cancer, at 29, having been married to the ex for a whole month.
-Six years along the road, having had all the treatment you can throw at it, plus a double mastectomy and reconstruction, I am doing much better and staving it away.
+Then in 2013, my world divebombed when I was diagnosed with breast cancer, at 29, having been married to the ex for a whole month.
+Seven years along the road, having had all the treatment you can throw at it, plus a double mastectomy and reconstruction, I am doing much better and staving it away.
 It’s been a tough few years, and anxiety was a real battle until I started therapy in October 2019.
-I’m undergoing schema therapy to deal with many things, and I’m topped up with some medication to regulate my mood.
-I’ve been divorced twice, and am enjoying the single life and the freedom it affords me.
+I recently underwent schema therapy to deal with many things, and I’m enjoying the single life and the freedom it affords me.
 Mollie reminds me every day why I bothered having treatment in the first place.